DavionPAG/FSDI-Final/README.md

 - This project was our attempt to put into practice everything we have learned over the course of the FSDI software development program.

-## How to Run the App

-- Create a directory
-- Create a virtual enviroment
-- Clone the repo
-- Use the manage.py 'runserver' command. (python needed)

 ## How it Works

 - You must be logged in to use the App(create account from home page)